If you’ve shopped for a new garage door recently, you’ve likely heard the term “R-value” thrown around a lot.

 Why Is Insulation Important for Garage Doors?

-Besides being literally a giant hole in the side of your house, garage doors are typically made of thin metal materials which allow heat to transfer in and out easily.
-Usually those materials are either steel or fiberglass.
+Besides being literally a giant hole in the side of your house, garage doors are typically made of thin metal materials which allow heat to transfer in and out easily – usually either steel or fiberglass.

-Fiberglass doors are lighter and more efficient than steel, but less durable.
-The vast majority of garage doors are built using steel.
+Fiberglass doors are lighter and more efficient than steel garage doors, but less durable.
+While other garage door materials are available, the vast majority of garage doors are made from steel.

 That then causes the air inside your garage to change temperature as well.

-The point I’m trying to make is that garage doors are horribly inefficient when it comes to regulating the temperature in your garage.
+The point I’m trying to make is that garage doors are horribly inefficient at regulating the temperature in your garage.

-So that we’re all on the same page, let me go over some basics about insulation and R-values.
-If you want more details, I do into the subject in a lot more depth in my article on garage door insulation.
+So that we’re all on the same page, let me go over some basics about insulation and how it relates to garage door R values.
+If you want more details, I go into the subject in a lot more depth in my article on garage door insulation.

 Insulation is rated on a scale called an R-Value.